vutuv/vutuv/README.md

 # Configure your SMTP setup

+The system uses the [Bamboo](https://github.com/thoughtbot/bamboo) email library by [thoughtbot](https://thoughtbot.com/) to send emails via SMTP.

+## Development

+In the development environment emails are not sent to an actual SMTP server but displayed in the browser via [Bamboo.EmailPreviewPlug](https://hexdocs.pm/bamboo/Bamboo.EmailPreviewPlug.html).
+To see which emails have been send you have to visit http://localhost:4000/sent_emails

+## Production

-To login, an smtp server or smtp test utility is required.
-A test utility is more convienant, but generally will not actually send the emails—which is usually preferred for testing.
-You could try [FakeSMTP](https://nilhcem.github.io/FakeSMTP/) for OS X and [Papercut](https://papercut.codeplex.com/) for Windows.
-The default setup is a local server on port 25 with no authentication.
-You can change this in the `config.exs` in the following section:
+The default setup is a local SMTP server on port 25 with no authentication.
+You can change this in `config/prod.exs` in the following section:
 ```
 config :vutuv, Vutuv.Mailer,
   adapter: Bamboo.SMTPAdapter,